Reflecting the colours of Kooljaman.

 All linen and towels are provided.
 Really, all you need is clothes, food & drink.

-The differences in the two are in the name.
-Deluxe is suited to couples with a king size bed and a couch.
-The family option has a queen size bed and two singles, no couch.
+The differences between the two are in the name.
+Deluxe is suited to couples with a king-size bed and a couch.
+The family option has a queen-size bed and two singles, but no couch.

 The deluxe option has an ensuite, the family option has a private bathroom.